orakle/Amazon-ETL/README.md

 verkter@localhost:~/Desktop/Amazon-ETL$ wc movies.small.txt
   49994 1039720 6536908 movies.small.txt
 ```
-We have total of 49994 product reviews.
+We have total of lines of text, which is about .
 Perhaps, we should take a sample of our dataset to work on our script.

 2. Take a look at first ten lines of the file to get a sense of our data.
 It appears that review information consists of 8 lines separated by a space.
 ```